 Hex Codes: #cad2c5 | #84a98c | #52796f | #354f52 | #2f3e46

 While crimson and orange are iconic autumn colors, the rich green of a pine tree or other evergreen can also serve as inspiration.
-With this lush fall color palette, you could explore all things green.
+With this lush fall color palette, you can explore all things green.

 8. Darkened Yellow + Dark Salmon + Tea Green Fall Color Palette